-The parliamentary elections in Jordan are set at a time of turbulence in the broader region, Jordan having to put enormous efforts into stabilizing itself against all odds.
-The Kingdom is being overwhelmed both by external factors (war-torn neighbors) resulting in an ever-growing refugee crisis and internal threats, spread in the context of struggling economy and rising unemployment.
-Jordan is a member in the coalition against Daesh and until now has been spared from terrorist attacks, with the exception of an attack on 21 June 2016, a suicide bombing claimed by Daesh resulting in the loss of life of seven border guards.
+The parliamentary elections in Jordan are set at a time of turbulence in the broader region, Jordan had to put enormous efforts into stabilizing itself against all odds.
+The Kingdom is being overwhelmed both by external factors (war-torn neighbors) resulting in an ever-growing refugee crisis and internal threats, spread in the context of the struggling economy, and rising unemployment.
+Jordan is a member of the coalition against Daesh and until now has been spared from terrorist attacks, with the exception of an attack on 21 June 2016, a suicide bombing claimed by Daesh resulting in the loss of life of seven border guards.

 The parliamentary elections of 2016 do represent a first-timer since 1986, given that the vote is held under proportional representation.
 Therefore, key opposition groups that previously boycotted the elections, including the Muslim Brotherhood’s Jordanian branch, are set to achieve most gains out of the elections.[ii]

 More than four million Jordanians were eligible to vote on 20th September, for 130 Representatives to the Chamber of Deputies, the lower house of Parliament, under the revised Elections Law, with 15 seats reserved for women, nine for Christians and three for minority Chechens and Circassians.